 “Employees are human beings, first and foremost,” said Clark, the Director of Culture and Communications at GoDaddy.
 “What is a company besides a bunch of people who are trying to relate to one another and invest their time in fulfilling work?
 We have varied upbringings.
 We come from different cultures.
 And we’re all mashed up into this corporate structure.
 So, let’s make sure our communication brings everyone together.”

-Clark is a featured speaker at the upcoming Summit by Dynamic Signal conference on the topic of building what she describes as a “resilient culture.”
+Clark was a featured speaker at the inaugural Summit by Dynamic Signal conference on the topic of building what she describes as a “resilient culture.”
 She notes that full-time workers will spend more than 2,000 hours each year on the job.
 That’s often greater than the time spent with friends and family.

 That’s why, in her view, communicators aren’t merely dispensing information in their organizations.
 They’re the conduits for building the kind of trust, transparency, and inclusion that makes that time commitment from employees genuinely worthwhile.